GustavoRSSilva/gustavorssilva.github.io/_posts/2018-01-21-react-rock-paper-scissors.markdown

 And so i <a href="https://github.com/GustavoRSSilva/rock-paper-scissors-the-game" target="\_blank">did</a>... and they never contacted me back.

-There are many reasons why a company does not reply, this post is not about that, but looking back there are a lot more things that i could have done to showcase my coding skill.
+There are many reasons why a company does not reply, this post is not about that, but looking back there are a lot more things that I could have done to showcase my coding skills.
 Let's take a look at what companies look for when developing technologies tests.

 <!-- What companies look for when reviewing a test -->